-As an example, Allison from Wonderlass has a huge following and she does a great job focusing her content to help other entrepreneurs and solopreneurs have a successful business.
+As an example, Caroline from Swaddles n’ Bottles has a huge following and she does a great job focusing her content to help new moms know what to do during pregnancy and beyond..
 Look at her most popular posts:

 2. You Become an Expert

 You know how you went to school for four or six years to become an expert?
 Well in the blogging world, you can become an expert in way less time.

 Start a blog, write about one theme and provide your best tips.
 If people learn from your posts and you help people with your tips, you will become an expert.
 This is a great thing to have if you want to eventually monetize your blog.